Academic Salary Administration

 Point Systems and the Evaluation

-Some units have employed a ten-point scheme as a model, based on four points for teaching, four points for research and two for service.
-This will be varied for those faculty who hold an appointment as Lecturer/Senior Lecturer (or Tutor/Senior Tutor) and for librarians whose assessment criteria will be different.
+Some units have employed a ten-point scheme as a model, based, for the non-teaching stream professorial faculty, on four points for teaching, four points for research (and scholarship, which can also take the form of creative professional activity), and two for service.
+Point schemes will be varied for teaching stream faculty.
+A rating scale will be used for librarians whose evaluation criteria will be different.

-While point schemes are useful indicators, they should not replace the judgment of the Dean or Chair/Director on the overall performance of the individual.
+While point schemes are useful indicators, they should not replace the judgment of the Dean or appropriate administrative head on the overall performance of the individual.
 If a point system is used, it should be indicative of a relative level of performance, not an absolute value that is translated arithmetically into the PTR award.
-If a point system is not used, the Dean or Chair/Director must still document the criteria for evaluation.
+Where a point system is not used, the Dean or appropriate administrative head must still document the criteria for evaluation.

 Communications Regarding ATB, PTR, and Revised Salary

 Letters must be sent to each individual explaining the judgment underlying the award of PTR.
-The letter should provide appropriate detail of the individual’s performance and for junior faculty or librarians, the assessment should also be related to the individual’s career development.
-In addition to the specifics of the individual PTR award, the annual salary increase letter should include information on the dollar amount of the ATB award (which is applied to the June 30 salary before the award of PTR) and the appropriate histogram.
-(See Histograms section for instructions on the preparation and completion of histograms.)
+The letter must include the basis for evaluation in each of the components of the appointment (e.g. the criteria for evaluation; points or a scale where used).
+The letter shall provide appropriate detail of the individual’s performance and, for probationary faculty or librarians, the assessment should also be related to the individual’s career development.
+In addition to the specifics of the individual PTR award, the annual salary increase letter should include information on the dollar amount of the ATB award (which is applied to the June 30th salary before the award of PTR) and the appropriate histogram.
+(See the Histograms section for instructions on the preparation and completion of histograms.)
 Although not mandatory some units include general information regarding outstanding performance by some colleagues, so that individual performances may be put into perspective.

 Individuals Not Meeting Expectations